tom288/Refresh/Process/ALBUM.md

 `setpos 918.455811 370.262512 641.892151;setang 30.888823 -135.735550 0.000000`
 ***

-#### Collaide changes (need new screenshots)
 ![20200603150512_1](https://user-images.githubusercontent.com/20628572/83641270-97a01f00-a5ad-11ea-9ffa-fd54f594a8c0.jpg)

-Added blockbullets to fall fencing on mid, same as second\
+Added blockbullets to the whole fences on mid, same as second
+***

 ![20200603151257_1](https://user-images.githubusercontent.com/20628572/83641327-a8e92b80-a5ad-11ea-8a19-f93ec7f0b817.jpg)

-Raised the displacement edges near concrete brushes to match the clipping height\
+Raised the displacement edges near concrete brushes to match the clipping height
+***

 ![20200602175654_1](https://user-images.githubusercontent.com/20628572/83627826-d88d3900-a597-11ea-9307-5a09c183a3c9.jpg)

-Added blockbullets to the central pipe & added grating around the support beams\
+Added blockbullets to the central pipe & added grating around the support beams
+***

 ![20200603150536_1](https://user-images.githubusercontent.com/20628572/83641414-c918ea80-a5ad-11ea-8f0f-a8564dc16f7b.jpg)

-Added playerclip next to fence on barrels to prevent randomly stopping when jumping\
+Added playerclip next to fence on barrels to prevent randomly stopping when jumping

-#### Unchanged
+***

 #### Mid TODO
 Build more accurate blockbullet shape for dome above IT entrance.\
-Fix black concrete brush faces.\
+Fix black concrete brush faces.
-Made further improvements to playerclip above sewer.\
-Improved blockbullet geometry at corner near choke.

 # Sewer